wuruxu/openwrtApp/README.md

 # openwrtApp
-a mobile App used to manage openwrt  by ssh protocol from anywhere
+Android App used to manage openwrt  by ssh protocol from anywhere